bookofproofs/bookofproofs.github.io/_sources/history/17th-century/tschirnhaus.md

 **Ehrenfried Tschirnhaus** was a German mathematician who worked on the solution of equations and the study of curves.
 He is best known for the transformation which removes the term of degree _n_-1 from an equation of degree _n_.

 ### Mathematical Profile (Excerpt):
-* He was the youngest son and seventh child of his parents Christoph von Tschirnhaus and Elisabeth Eleonore Freiin Achyll von Stirling.
-* When Tschirnhaus was six years old his mother died but he was brought up by a loving stepmother.
 * In 1672 war broke out between Holland and France and Tschirnhaus enlisted in the student force.
 * Tschirnhaus began a European tour in 1674.
 * Tschirnhaus became a regular participant in the debating club which Spinoza ran and this gave him the desire to run an Academy which he later tried to set up.